rocky-linux/documentation/docs/guides/migrate2rocky.md

 It's a script that, when executed, will change out all of your repositories to those of Rocky Linux.
 Packages will be installed and upgraded/downgraded as necessary, and all of your OS' branding will change too.

-Don't worry, uf you're new to systems administration, I'll be keeping this as user-friendly as possible.
+Don't worry, if you're new to systems administration, I'll be keeping this as user-friendly as possible.
 Well, as user friendly as the command line gets.

 ### Caveats and warnings